runtime-verification/before-the-workshop/tessla/README.md

 }
 ```

 Here we have two threads, both calling the functions that should count up to 100.
 Since there are no synchronization mechanisms between threads on the shared variable `x` a data race is present.
 For example, let us assume that the current value of `x` is 5.
 One thread may read the current value of `x`, but before this thread increments `x`, the other thread may also read the same value.
 Then, both threads may store 6 in `x`.
-Such situation happens any time both threads read the same value.
+Such situations happen any time both threads read the same value.
 So, the final value of `x` may vary in each run.

 If the file [`race.trace`](race.trace) contains the trace of one execution of the C code, with the [TeSSLa specification `race.tessla`](race.tessla) given bellow, we can do two things.
 First, we can issue an event in the `dataRace` stream when we detect that two threads are reading the shared variable and at least one of them is writing.
-Second, we can issue an event in `badInterleave` stream when we detect that the threads have indeed interleaved in such way that the value of the shared variable is corrupted.
+Second, we can issue an event in the `badInterleave` stream when we detect that the threads have indeed interleaved in such a way that the value of the shared variable is corrupted.
 An event in dataRace is issued regardless of whether threads interleave correctly or not in the current execution.

 ```ruby
 # observation specification